Predicting Word Learning in Children from the Performance of Computer Vision Systems: Results

 \subsection{Comparison with other predictors}

 As noted above, developmental psychologists have explored variables that predict children's word learning.
 One such variable is the frequency with which words appear in child-directed speech.
-We evaluated the correlation between word frequency (extracted from the TalkBank database \cite{talkbank}) and AoA, finding a Pearson correlation of $r=$ -0.377 ($p = 0.092$) and a statistically significant Spearman correlation of $\rho=$ -0.494 ($p = 0.022$).
-Notably, this correlation is of similar magnitude to the correlations produced by our computer vision metrics.
-See Supplementary Material for a scatterplot.
+We evaluated the correlation between word frequency (extracted from the TalkBank database \citep{talkbank}) and AoA, finding a Pearson correlation of $r=$ -0.377 ($p = 0.092$) and a statistically significant Spearman correlation of $\rho=$ -0.494 ($p = 0.022$).

 To determine whether our computer vision metrics (AUC and SPICE) are predictive of AoA even after accounting for word frequency, we conducted a multiple regression analysis where the independent variables are word frequency and AUC/SPICE, and the dependent variable is AoA.
 The coefficients of the multiple regression analysis show that AUC/SPICE across different successful models do indeed predict AoA over and above frequency in child-directed data.
 The results are shown in Table \ref{multiple-regression}.
 The multiple regression analysis showed that all four predictors that originally resulted in a statistically significant correlation with AoA remained statistically significant when word frequency was taken into account.
 Notably, word frequency was no longer a statistically significant predictor in the resulting models.